Emergency Medicine Residency

 The goals of the UH Regional Hospitals Emergency Medicine Residency Program are to train residents to excel in triage, resuscitation and anesthesia/pain management scenarios, as well as in the diagnosis and management of acute presentations of emergent and non-emergent conditions, including:

 - Metabolic and endocrine

-The Emergency Medicine Residency Program offers a wide range of care and training environments: Suburban/community hospital settings at the Bedford and Richmond medical centers; urban/tertiary training at University Hospitals’ main campus, University Hospitals Case Medical Center; a rural initiative with selective rotations at our critical access hospitals, UH Conneaut and Geneva medical centers; and rotations at UH Geauga Medical Center with its blend of a suburban and rural patient populations.
+The Emergency Medicine Residency Program offers a wide range of care and training environments: Suburban/community hospital settings at the Bedford and Richmond medical centers; urban/tertiary training at University Hospitals’ main campus, University Hospitals Cleveland Medical Center; a rural initiative with selective rotations at our critical access hospitals, UH Conneaut and Geneva medical centers; and rotations at UH Geauga Medical Center with its blend of a suburban and rural patient populations.

 Residents also experience full access to the UH EMS Training & Disaster Preparedness Institute.
 The Department of Medical Education’s partnership with Akron Children’s Hospital provides learners with outstanding exposure to caring for a pediatric population in an Emergency Medicine setting.

 The program is open to 16 Emergency Medicine residents in a 4-4-4-4 structure.
 Our unique dual-campus model provides a diverse didactic and clinical training experience, with exposure to dramatically different patient populations and hospital environments within one of the most highly acclaimed health systems in the nation, University Hospitals.